ekoteq/pyflaker/README.md

   client.destroy()
 ```

 Once the available `pyflake_generator` has been destroyed, the `renew` method creates a new `pyflake_generator` for the `PyflakeClient` to utilize.
 This method also checks if a `pyflake_generator` is available prior to creating a new one to prevent unintentional overwrites.
-Like `PyflakeClient.destroy()`, This method is also automatically called during the `PyflakeClient.renew()` process, and passes along the `pid` and `seed` variable values.
+Like `PyflakeClient.destroy()`, this method is also automatically called during the `PyflakeClient.renew()` process, and passes along the `pid` and `seed` variable values.
 ```python
   client.create(pid, seed)
 ```